-Refuse chutes are self contained with no obvious signs of breaches.
-Conclusion 17.10.
+Photo 50 Photo 51 Conclusion 17.10.
 Are levels of compartmentation within the building adequate to separate adjoining flats, flats and the common areas and flats and other ancillary accommodation?
 No O&M manuals have been supplied to HCC following previous fire stopping works.
 HCC representatives confirmed that current fire stopping measures were carried out as a temporary control measure following initial concerns in a previous assessment; works were not carried out by a third party certified installer.
 It was confirmed that all future fire stopping works are to be completed by competent third party certified installers following findings of the compartmentation survey.
 It can be confirmed that as services travel horizontally into service risers and not horizontally or vertically into neighbouring residential flats; although defects and breaches are present, they are not expected to affect the safety of relevant persons due to the evacuation strategy being stay put.
-Providing passive fire protection works are undertaken within a timely manor, using tested solutions and completed by third party certified installer, levels of compartmentation are considered satisfactory to support the evacuation strategy and its occupancy.
+Providing passive fire protection works are undertaken within a timely manner, using tested solutions and completed by a third party certified installer, levels of compartmentation are considered satisfactory to support the evacuation strategy and its occupancy.
 HCC must ensure that handover packs are received from contractors undertaking works to meet the requirements of Building Regulations 2010 - Regulation 38 - Fire Safety Information.
 18. Means of escape from flats 18.1.
 Description of flat layout:

 Residential flats are a mix of single and two bed occupancies whereby all habitable rooms discharge onto the internal hallway.
 Entry into the flat is made via a certificated FD30s fire doorset before the hallway provides access to bedrooms, bathroom, kitchen and lounge.
-An open balcony is accessed from the lounge and kitchen.
+An enclosed balcony is accessed from the lounge.

-Photo 48 Photo 49 Photo 51 18.2.
+Photo 52 18.2.
 Are travel distances within flats restricted to 9 meters?
 If distances exceed tolerances, are mitigation measures in place adequate to control the risk?
-Flat 808 was sampled with measurements providing a travel distance of 10m.
-Photo 50 Means of escape within flats is typical of diagram 3.3 of ADB B1 which does not require flats to have a protected internal hallway.
+The maximum travel distance within flats is 12m.
+Means of escape within flats is typical of diagram 3.3 of ADB B1 which does not require flats to have a protected internal hallway.
 This principle was based on limiting travel distances to circa 9m which in turn reduces the chance that residents could become trapped in the event of a fire.
-Additionally, cooking facilities are remote from the entrance door and do not prejudice the escape route from any point in the flat.
-Although the travel distance is slightly in excess of 9m, automatic fire detection and warning is provided within the primary risk room (kitchen) and throughout escape routes including the lounge; in addition, existing doors to the lounge and kitchen are notional FD20 doors with Georgian wired toplights - both of which are expected to be adequate to provide sufficient time for evacuation.
+Although the travel distance is slightly in excess of 9m, automatic fire detection and warning is provided within the primary risk room (kitchen) and throughout escape routes including the lounge; in addition, existing doors to the lounge and kitchen are notional FD20 doors with Georgian wired fan-lights - both of which are expected to be adequate to provide sufficient time for evacuation.
 (Creating a protected route within flats in an occupied legacy building is considered unreasonable given challenges with access, distress to residents and additional works created by the install within properties etc - In addition, should doors be replaced, they would not require a closer and therefore would remain open given the occupancy profile, therefore no benefit would be achieved for the time/money/effort carried out).

-ADB B1 Diagram 3.3 Photo 52 18.3.
+18.3.
 Are flats provided with a protected entrance hall and restricted travel distance?
 Is the standard of doors and construction adequate to restrict fire growth and facilitate evacuation from the dwelling?
 As described above, there is no requirement for the entrance hall to be a protected route as travel distances are acceptable given the level of fire detection and that flats are provided with 30-minute fire-resisting construction and 20-minute fire-resisting doors.
 18.4.
 Are flats provided with an alternative exit?
 No.